benchristelcom/benchristelcom.github.io/src/subscribe.md

 If you don't know from RSS, you can sign up to get my posts by email.

 Send an email to `add@rssby.email` with `https://benchristel.com` in the body.
-Here is a link to draft the email automatically: <mailto:add@rssby.email?body=https%3A%2F%2Fbenchristel.com>
+Here is a [link to draft the email automatically](mailto:add@rssby.email?body=https%3A%2F%2Fbenchristel.com).